Prize for Excellence in Teaching

 Each year, TUM proposes one lecturer from among the academic staff and professors.
 For this purpose, the departments are invited to develop proposals together with the students.
 A central jury chaired by the Vice President for Academic and Student Affairs invites the nominees to a selection interview.

 departments and schools each year for proposals.
 Applications are invited directly.
-The departments and schools are requested to submit their proposals to the TUM Center for Study and Teaching – Quality Management by September 30.
+The departments and schools are requested to submit their proposals to the TUM Center for Study and Teaching – Communications by September 15.
 The jury, chaired by the responsible vice president, will nominate two persons for the “Prize for Excellence in Teaching” from among the proposed candidates.
 The jury will invite all nominees to a personal interview in October and ask them about their teaching commitment.

 Prof. Dr. med.
 Tilo Biedermann (TUM School of Medicine), full professor and director of the Clinic and Polyclinic for Dermatology and Allergology, is skilled at raising interest in his subject among his students with didactic excellence and a high level of practical relevance.
 He also maintains an active culture of teaching in everyday clinical activities.
 Furthermore he implemented a large number of innovative digital formats, even under the more difficult conditions of the Corona pandemic.